 - between 4 and 17 on or before 30 September of the year you apply or aged

 - between 18 and 22 on or before 30 September if returning to second-level education.

 The allowance paid for each eligible child

-(Children aged between 18 and 22 years must be returning to full-time second-level education in a recognised school or college in the autumn of 2019.)
+(Children aged between 18 and 22 years must be going or returning to full-time second-level education in a recognised school or college in the autumn of 2022.)